Capital Gains Tax: Your Questions Answered

 You are taxed on the gain that is made and not the total amount of money that is received.

-The tax rate that you pay varies from 18% to 28% - you can find the exact rate from the HM Revenue & Customs website: https://www.gov.uk/capital-gains-tax
+The tax rate that you will pay varies from 18% to 24% - you can find the exact rate from the HM Revenue & Customs website.

 Which assets are tax-free?

 Certain assets are exempt from CGT, such as NISAs, ISAs or PEPs.
-Also exempt are UK government gilts & premium bonds, betting, and lottery or pools winnings.
+Also exempt are UK government gilts and premium bonds, betting, and lottery or pools winnings.

-Do I have to pay CGT on gold & silver bullion?
+Do I have to pay CGT on gold and silver bullion?

 Are there any gold or silver bullion products exempt from CGT?

 Yes.
 All coins produced by The Royal Mint that qualify as British legal currency are exempt from Capital Gains Tax.
-This includes all silver and gold Britannia coins and post-1837 gold sovereign coins, including proof sets.
+This includes all silver and gold Britannia coins, post-1837 gold sovereign coins, Queen's Beasts coins, Tudor Beasts coins, and UK Myths and Legends coins, including proof sets.
 You can make unlimited tax-free profit on investments of any value on these coins.
-This exemption makes these coins popular with our customers.
+This exemption makes these coins popular with our clients.

 Any profits made from all other gold and silver coins and bars that are not in this category are taxable.